-- Whenever you add a new point to your experience section, emphasize the factual elements as much as possible.
+- Whenever you add a new point to your experience section, emphasize factual elements like how much you sped up emergency IT help ticket response times.
 This will help you pare your sentence down to be sleek, powerful, and fluff-free.

 - Provide engaging context

 - One of the factual aspects of your experience that definitely deserves to be there is context!
-A super-brief snippet of backstory helps breathe life into your accomplishments and make your metrics all the more impressive.
+A super-brief snippet of backstory (like an automation software shift you recommended) helps breathe life into your accomplishments and make your metrics way more impressive.